The last week of the high school football regular season means one thing for San Mateo County football teams:

 But in San Mateo County, traditional rivalries have remained important enough that the Peninsula Athletic League arranges its division schedules so that rivals can continue to play every year on the final weekend before the playoffs.

 The oldest of the rivalry matchups is the Little Big Game, a tradition between San Mateo and Burlingame that dates to 1927.
 The teams' game Saturday at Burlingame (kickoff is 11 a.m.) will be the 85th in the series.
 Burlingame, which has won 13 of 15 since San Mateo coaching icon Buz Williams retired after the 1996 season, leads overall 48-32.
-Four games have ended
+Four games have ended in ties.

 The fun Saturday begins early as the San Mateo band will march the mile and a half or so between the schools, accompanied by a police escort.